We serve those who served through a variety of opportunities locally and throughout the US, your contributions help fund our ongoing projects

 "I can do that!"
 I replied.
 Logan's Five is the chronicle of five reasons to fight, five reasons to stay alive, five reasons to hope, five reasons for faith.

-Over five years later, we're here to encourage you to make a difference one day at at time.
+Over seven years later, we're here to encourage you to make a difference one day at at time.

 “Look at it this way.
 If someone has a hundred sheep and one of them wanders off, doesn’t he leave the ninety-nine and go after the one?
 And if he finds it, doesn’t he make far more over it than over the ninety-nine who stay put?
 Your Father in heaven feels the same way.
 He doesn’t want to lose even one..."
 Matthew 18:12 The Message